BrianMMcClain/pas-pks-spring-music-demo/README.md

 Deploying the Spring Music Application
 ---
+The Spring Music application presents a demo of an app that could be used for tracking an album collection.
+By default, it populates a dataset with a handful of examples, but can optionally be connected to a backend database to persist changes.

 From the `spring-music` directory, we can build our Spring Music application and then push up it with a single command:

 ```